 In addition, Alex advises financial sponsors, corporates and management teams on the raising of debt finance in the European Markets.

-Joelle Jefferis is a reporter at Debtwire Europe covering leveraged buyouts and refinancing in the mid-market space in the UK and Benelux regions as well as large cap syndication processes.
+Joelle Jefferis is a Senior reporter at Debtwire Europe covering leveraged buyouts and refinancing in the mid-market space in the UK and Benelux regions as well as large cap syndication processes.
 Previously Joelle focused on international taxation and transfer pricing.
 Joelle has a BA in Social Anthropology with International Study from the University of Manchester.